CloudSustainably/conf-travel-carbon-calc/README.md

 ## Setup

-The url must be whitelisted in the google API
+A Google maps API key (created from https://console.cloud.google.com/apis/credentials) must be placed in `settings.yaml` and the url must be whitelisted in the google API settings